 Not your usual lecture.
 Our occasional “pop up” events will feature special guests and lively discussions on important issues of the day related to forests and forestry here and around the world.
 Sign up today for updates and invitations to future Hagenstein Lecture events.

-A Conversation with John Maclean
+On Fire: A Conversation with John Maclean

 Hosted by Doug Decker

 Author of “Fire on the Mountain” and “River of Fire: The Rattlesnake Fire and the Mission Boys”

 Executive Seminar in Natural Resources Leadership, Hatfield School of Government, Portland State University

 “One of the very best writers to deal with the American West.”

 Join the nation’s leading wildfire writer and observer, John N. Maclean, and Oregon’s former State Forester and historian Doug Decker at the World Forestry Center for an evening of lively conversation and unique insights on the complex relationship between fire, forests and people.

 Drawing on a lifetime of living with fire and a long career as a reporter and respected author of Fire on the Mountain, Maclean will share his sharp observations on western landscapes, wildfires, firefighting, tragedy, memory, writing, and the art of storytelling.

 Craft beer, wine, food, new friends, provocative ideas, and great conversation.

 May 2, 2019, 7:00 pm